WireGuard is an open-source VPN that uses high-tech cryptography, while at the same time being easy to configure, fast, and secure.

-You probably know already what are the advantages of using a VPN.
-They include enhanced only security and anonymity, access to blocked Internet resources, safe file sharing, secure remote access.
+You probably already know what the advantages of using a VPN are.
+They include enhanced security and anonymity, access to blocked Internet resources, safe file sharing, secure remote access, hiding your IP address.

 All these are true with WireGuard.
 Furthermore, WireGuard is (at least it looks to be at this point in time) more secure, faster, and easier to configure than other VPN protocols.
 Thus, it should be the logical choice for those looking to improve their experience with VPNs.